-FuGENE® HD Transfection Reagent is a multi-component reagent that forms a complex with DNA, then transports it into animal or insect cells.
-Benefits of FuGENE® HD Reagent include:
+FuGENE® 4K Transfection Reagent is a multi-component reagent that forms a complex with DNA, then transports it into mammalian cells.
+Benefits of FuGENE® 4K include:

-- High transfection efficiency in many common cell types and difficult-to-transfect cell lines, including HeLa, NIH 3T3, COS-1, COS-7, and CHO-K1, HepG2, HEK-293, MCF7, and insect lines.
-For a list of >1000 cell types that have been successfully transfected with FuGENE® HD Reagent, visit www.fugene.com - Demonstrates virtually no cytotoxicity, allowing you to work with fewer cells, and eliminates the requirement to change media after the addition of transfection complex - Suitable for transient and stable-transfection - Functions exceptionally well in the presence or absence of serum; eliminates the need to change media - Requires minimal optimization.
+- High transfection efficiency in many common cell types and difficult-to-transfect cell lines, including HeLa, NIH-3T3, PANC1 COS-7, SKOV3, CHO-K1, HepG2, HEK-293, MCF7, and many more. - Demonstrates virtually no cytotoxicity, allowing you to work with fewer cells, and eliminates the requirement to change media after the addition of transfection complex - Suitable for transient and stable-transfection - · Functions exceptionally well in the presence or absence of serum; eliminates the need to change media - Requires minimal optimization.

-Required amount of FuGENE® HD Reagent
+Required amount of FuGENE® 4K Reagent

-For initial optimization experiments, transfect a monolayer of cells that is 50-80% confluent in a 96-well culture dish, using 1.5:1, 2:1, 3:1, 3.5:1, and 4:1 ratios of FuGENE $^{\circ}$ HD Transfection Reagent (μ I) to DNA (μ g), respectively.
-For most cell types, these FuGENE $^{\circ}$ HD Reagent:DNA ratios provide excellent transfection levels.
+For initial optimization experiments, transfect a monolayer of cells that is 50-90% confluent in a 96-well culture dish, using 3:1 to 5.5:1 ratios of FuGENE® 4K Transfection Reagent ( $\mu$ I) to DNA ( $\mu$ g), respectively.
+For most cell types, these FuGENE® 4K Reagent:DNA ratios provide excellent transfection levels.

 Note: Subsequent optimization may further increase efficiency in your particular application.
-Hold the amount of DNA constant while increasing the volume of FuGENE $^{\circ}$ HD Reagent.
+Hold the ratio of reagent:DNA constant while adjusting the volume of reagent:DNA mix added to cells.
 Transfection efficiency is greatly reduced with excess DNA.
-When the amount of DNA exceeds a ratio of 3:2 (volume FuGENE $^{\circ}$ [μ l]:mass DNA [μ g]), transfection may fail completely.
+When the amount of DNA exceeds a ratio of 3:2 (volume FuGENE\ [ $\mu$ I]:mass DNA [ $\mu$ g]), transfection may fail completely.
 For more information, visit www.fugene.com.